PetroIvaniuk/llms-tools/README.md

 - [Behind the Scenes: Density Fields for Single View Reconstruction](https://fwmb.github.io/bts/) - a neural network that predicts an implicit density field from a single image

 ## Video & Animation
+- [Videolulu](https://videolulu.com/) - create engaging content in popular formats for TikTok, Instagram, and YouTube
+- [GoVidify](https://govidify.ai) - an AI-powered tool that turns your written content into short-form videos for TikTok, YouTube, and Instagram
 - [hotshot](https://hotshot.co/release) - a large-scale diffusion transformer model that serves as the foundation for our upcoming consumer product
 - [ClipAnything](https://www.opus.pro/clipanything) - the first-ever multimodal AI clipping that lets you clip any moment from any video using visual, audio, and sentiment cues, by Opus
 - [Text2Infographic](https://text2infographic.com/) - converts your written content into eye-catching infographics without any need for design skills